 Because aortic aneurysms often cause no symptoms, people who are at a particularly high risk for developing this condition should attend regular screenings.
 While screening for AAAs generally relies on ultrasounds, screening for TAAs may involve computed tomography (CT) scans, echocardiograms, ultrasounds, X-rays or other diagnostic tests.

 Treatment for Aortic Aneurysms

 Once an aortic aneurysm is discovered, the goal of treatment is generally to prevent it from rupturing.
-This can often be accomplished using medication and monitoring.
+This can often be accomplished with good blood pressure control using medications and monitoring.
 However, in certain cases—such as where an aneurysm is particularly large or quickly growing in size—surgery may be necessary.

 Fortunately, if you have reason to think that you might have an aortic aneurysm, you can rely on Tampa General Hospital’s Heart and Vascular Institute for diagnosis and treatment.
 Our team includes some of the cardiology and vascular fields’ most experienced and skilled physicians, and we’re dedicated to providing each patient we see with comprehensive, individualized care.